BeauJoh/thesis/source/12-chapter-4-aiwc.md

 -->

 Looking at branch entropy, \texttt{bfs\_kernel2} stands out as having by far the greatest entropy.
-This kernel is dominated by a single branch instruction based on a flag value which is entirely unpredictable, and could be expected to perform poorly on a SIMT architecture such as a GPU.
+This kernel is dominated by a single branch instruction based on a flag value which is entirely unpredictable and could be expected to perform poorly on a SIMT architecture such as a GPU.

-Barriers per instruction is quite low for most kernels, with the exception of \texttt{needle\_opencl\_shared\_1} and \texttt{needle\_opencl\_shared\_2} from the Needleman-Wunsch DNA sequence alignment dynamic programming benchmark.
+Barriers per instruction are quite low for most kernels, with the exception of \texttt{needle\_opencl\_shared\_1} and \texttt{needle\_opencl\_shared\_2} from the Needleman-Wunsch DNA sequence alignment dynamic programming benchmark.
 These kernels each have 0.04 barriers per instruction (i.e. one barrier per 25 instructions), as they follow a highly-synchronized wavefront pattern through the matrix representing matching pairs.
+Barriers per instruction are unchanged regardless of problem size and show that the patterns of computation are fixed and independent from the data in many of these benchmarks.
 The performance of this kernel on a particular architecture could be expected to be highly dependent on the cost of synchronization.

 \begin{figure*}